Skill Demand Index

 Which roles need Snowflake most:

-Data Analysis positions drive 57% of demand.
-Operations and Marketing also frequently list Snowflake as a requirement.
-Skills commonly paired with Snowflake include Data Analysis and SQL.
+Data Analysis positions drive 53% of demand.
+Other and Software Engineering also frequently list Snowflake as a requirement.
+Skills commonly paired with Snowflake include SQL and Data Analysis.

 Depth Level Distribution